Nandhakumar1123/House_price_prediction/README.md

 **Nandhakumar D**

-Machine Learning Project – House Price Prediction
+Machine Learning Project – House Price Prediction Using Linear Regression

 ---

 ## ⭐ Support

-If you found this project useful, please consider giving it a ⭐ on GitHub.
+If you found this project useful, please give it a ⭐ on GitHub.